 3. Content Is King

 If you have an online training or fitness business, you’re going to find it's very expensive to gain new clients.
 There are so many competitors out there who are selling their services at rock-bottom prices that you’re going to scratch your head and wonder how they even make a living.
 Therefore, you’re going to need to put together an amazing marketing campaign, get the brand out in front of people, and hope people are willing to sign up for your services.
 I have a trick that can help ease the financial blow of a marketing campaign.
 The best thing that you can do is write content.
 Even if it’s once a week, you want to be able to post something that you can share via your social media platforms and direct people over to your website.
 If you are consistent with your content each week or multiple times during the week, it gives people a reason to continue going over to your website.
 From there you can try to convert a sale or sign-up.

 Planning on starting a fitness business, or already own one and looking to make your fitness business more official?
 Incorporate your fitness business today with Incfile, trusted by more than 75,000 companies.
-Our business formation packages include a lifetime of customer support, online access to your incorporation documents and your first year of registered agent service for free.
-Check out our online business formation packages — starting at $49 + state fees — to form your fitness business today.
+Our business formation packages include a lifetime of customer support, online access to your incorporation documents and your first year of Registered Agent service for free.
+Check out our online business formation packages — only $0 + state fees — to form your fitness business today.

 Matt Weik is the Founder/Owner of Weik Fitness, LLC and is a well-respected fitness expert/author with a global following.
 He’s a certified strength and conditioning specialist, personal trainer, and sports nutritionist.
 His work has been featured in over 85 fitness magazines and over 1,500 websites.
 You can contact Matt via www.weikfitness.com or on his social channels found on his website.